rodrigb4/ChessVariation/README.md

 ## Game Play

 Includes all pieces except pawns and queens.
-Each player starts at the same end of the board, and the first player whose king reach the other end (row 8) wins.
+Each player starts at the same end of the board, and the first player whose king reaches the other end (row 8) wins.

 Note: A valid move cannot put either king in check.